TW-Genesis/genesis-ontology/SOPs/SOP-ingest-new-data.md

 ## Case A: unable to map fields to ontology terms

-1. Follow the SOP for updating and creating new ontology terms.
+1. Contact the ontology maintainer (see repository information) regarding updating and creating new ontology terms.
 2. Return to step 2. above.